Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

 ```js
  document.getElementById("myTag").innerHTML = "New Text";
 ```
-If you were to have an HTML page like the following, the JavaScript above would change the tag that has the id "myTag".
+If you were to have an HTML page like the following, the JavaScript above would change the tag with the id "myTag".

 ```html
  <html>